apache/spark/docs/sql-migration-guide-upgrade.md

 {:toc}

 ## Upgrading From Spark SQL 2.4 to 3.0

+  - In Spark 3.0, the deprecated methods `SQLContext.createExternalTable` and `SparkSession.createExternalTable` have been removed in favor of its replacement, `createTable`.

+  - In Spark 3.0, the deprecated `HiveContext` class has been removed.
+Use `SparkSession.builder.enableHiveSupport()` instead.

   - Since Spark 3.0, configuration `spark.sql.crossJoin.enabled` become internal configuration, and is true by default, so by default spark won't raise exception on sql with implicit cross join.

   - Since Spark 3.0, we reversed argument order of the trim function from `TRIM(trimStr, str)` to `TRIM(str, trimStr)` to be compatible with other databases.